A Christmas Announcement

 “Behold, a virgin shall be with child, and shall bring forth a son, and they shall call His name Emmanuel, which being interpreted is, God with us” (Matthew 1:23).
 This was an announcement by the angel of the first Christmas.
-There are a few pertinent things that can be drawn from this verse that are extremely relevant to us and the church today.
+There are several promises that can be drawn from this verse that are extremely relevant to us and the church today.

 - Behold.
 Matthew is attempting to grab the attention of his readers.
 He has something important to say.
 He wants the readers to listen carefully to the announcement he’s about to make.
 “Wherefore as the Holy Ghost saith, To day if ye will hear His voice” (Hebrews 3:7).
 Let’s listen carefully to what the Holy Spirit would say to us.
 “We ought to give the more earnest heed to the things which we have heard, lest at any time we should let them slip” (Hebrews 2:1).